atsushieno/aap-core/docs/design/GUI.md

 - Logging
   - `log(s: String)` : dispatches the log string to Web UI host.
-- <del>View controllers</del> They need revamps.
-Probably there should be some client object that holds functions to call from those `AAPInterop` members.
-  - `initialize()` : host calls it to indicate the Web UI to initialize
-  - `cleanup()` : host calls it to indicate the Web UI to cleanup
-  - `onShow()` : host calls it to indicate the Web UI to switch to "shown" state.
-It does not have to do anything.
-It also is allowed to stay at "shown" state when `initialize()` was invoked.
-The wrapping WebView would not be visible anyways.
-  - `onHide()` : host calls it to indicate the Web UI to switch to "hidden" state.
-It does not have to actually hide anything, as the wrapping WebView is supposed to be invisible anyways.
+- View controllers
+  - `onInitialize()` : the Web UI page JavaScript should invoke it when the Web page is loaded and the actual script *is about to begin* (e.g. at the head of `onload` event).
+    - It is up to the host implementation what it will do.
+    - The host might not respond to any further interop object invocation until this function is invoked (therefore it should be invoked *before* any other AAPInterop function calls).
+    - AAP WebView reference implementation only logs the call.
+  - `onCleanup()` : the Web UI page JavaScript should invoke it when the Web page is unloaded (e.g. at the bottom of `onunload` event).
+    - The host might not handle any interop processes that are expected at cleanup (e.g. saving plugin state).
+    - The host might not respond to any further interop object invocation after this function is invoked.
+    - AAP WebView reference implementation only logs the call.
 - DSP controllers
-  - `writeMidi(data: ByteArray)` : tells the Web UI host to write the MIDI message to the plugin instance
+  - `sendMidi1(data: ByteArray)` : tells the Web UI host to "send" the MIDI message to the plugin instance.
+It should be translated to a UMP message for parameter change and enqueued to the event buffer for the next audio process.
-  - `setParameter(parameterId: Int, value: Double)` : tells the Web UI host to set parameter value
+  - `setParameter(parameterId: Int, value: Double)` : tells the Web UI host to "set" a parameter value.
+It should be translated to a UMP message for parameter change and enqueued to the event buffer for the next audio process.
   - `write(port: Int, data: ByteArray, offset: Int, length: Int)` : tells the Web UI host to write the buffer content to port
 - Plugin information retrieval
   - `getPortCount()` : returns the number of port count